Edit in GitHubLog an issue

 <Home ims={props.ims} />

-As your app is already running once you ran aio app run in the previous lesson, just refresh the webpage at https://experience.adobe.com/?devMode=true#/apps/?localDevUrl=https://localhost:9080 to see the updated UI.
+Since your app is already running because you ran aio app run in the previous lesson, you can see the updated UI by refreshing the webpage at https://experience.adobe.com/?devMode=true#/apps/?localDevUrl=https://localhost:9080.

 ui-profiles